Updated 2009.04.24

 The Fountain 2006

-I think The Fountain is a pretty unique film with a great musical score.
-My first impression was that it isn't quite as profound as it tries to be, but the more I thought about it, the more I liked it.
+My first impression of The Fountain was that it isn't quite as profound as it tries to be, but the more I thought about it, the more I liked it.
+And the score is excellent.

 "Behold."